Iberian Peninsula: Proto-history

 Iberia before the Carthaginian conquests c.
 300 BCE.

 An instance of the Southwest Paleohispanic script inscribed in the Abóbada I stele.

 By the Iron Age, starting in the 8th century BCE, the Iberian Peninsula consisted of complex agrarian and urban civilizations, either Pre-Celtic or Celtic (such as the Celtiberians, Gallaeci, Astures, Celtici, Lusitanians and others), the cultures of the Iberians in the eastern and southern zones and the cultures of the Aquitanian in the western portion of the Pyrenees.

 As early as the 12th century BCE, the Phoenicians, a thalassocratic civilization originally from the Eastern Mediterranean, began to explore the coastline of the peninsula, interacting with the metal-rich communities in the southwest of the peninsula, contemporarily known as the semi-mythical Tartessos.
-Around 1100 BCE, Phoenician merchants founded the trading colony of Gadir or Gades (modern day Cádiz).
+Around 1100 BCE, Phoenician merchants from Tyre founded the trading colony of Gadir.
 Phoenicians established a permanent trading port in the Gadir colony c.
 800 BCE in response to the increasing demand of silver from the Assyrian Empire.

 The seafaring Phoenicians, Greeks and Carthaginians successively settled along the Mediterranean coast and founded trading colonies there over several centuries.
-In the 8th century BCE, the first Greek colonies, such as Emporion (modern Empúries), were founded along the Mediterranean coast on the east, leaving the south coast to the Phoenicians.
+While early Greek trade activities in the Western Mediterranean trace back the 8th century BCE, it was not until the 6th century BCE when Phocaeans founded Massalia and Emporion, and thus their footprint on the eastern and northeastern seaboard of the Iberian Peninsula accrued.

 Together with the presence of Phoenician and Greek epigraphy, several paleohispanic scripts developed in the Iberian Peninsula along the 1st millennium BCE.
 The development of a primordial paleohispanic script antecessor to the rest of paleohispanic scripts (originally supposed to be a non-redundant semi-syllabary) derived from the Phoenician alphabet and originated in Southwestern Iberia by the 7th century BCE has been tentatively proposed.
+The severing of links with Tyre prompted an increase of relations of Phoenician-Punic Gadir with Carthage.
+The nature of the relationship of the Far West Phoenicians with Carthage has been a moot question in academia, with historiographical approaches ranging in between a straight Carthaginian hegemony over Gadir and a more autonomous Phoenician Far West.

-In the sixth century BCE, the Carthaginians arrived in the peninsula while struggling with the Greeks for control of the Western Mediterranean.
-Their most important colony was Carthago Nova, modern-day Cartagena, Spain.
+In 348 BCE, the territories of the Iberian Peninsula were formally put under the Carthaginian sphere of influence under the purview of the terms of the second treaty between Rome and Carthage.
+Following the Carthaginian loss of Sicily and Sardinia to the Romans, the Barcids went on to militarily conquer the peninsular territories in 237 BCE, proceeding to put coastal Iberians and Turdetani as well as some Celtic inland peoples under their grip, and founding Akra Leuké and Qart-Hadast.